This Local Anaesthesia Continuing Education course has been approved by the Council of the College of Registered Dental

-- Candidates must also hold a current CPR certificate (validity is 12 months from the date of issue).
+- Candidates must also hold a current healthcare provider CPR certificate (validity is 12 months from the date of issue).

 - Participants are required to practice in Dental office as a RDH for a minimum of 6 months before taking the clinical module.

 Once successful completion of the Written Theory Examination is achieved, participants may register and attend the in-person Local Anesthetic Clinical Module.
 The LA Clinical is offered 3 times a year (February, June and November) and must be pursued within 8 months of successful completion of the Theory Module.

 Please read carefully: